gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 Make sure you run `sudo gitlab-ctl reconfigure` for the changes to take effect.

-NOTE:
-If you are running a version older than 8.16.0, you will have to manually remove the Unicorn service file (`/opt/gitlab/service/unicorn`), if exists, for reconfigure to succeed.

 ### Vhost (server block)

-NOTE:
-GitLab 13.5 changed the default workhorse socket location from `/var/opt/gitlab/gitlab-workhorse/socket` to `/var/opt/gitlab/gitlab-workhorse/sockets/socket`.
-Please update the following configuration accordingly if upgrading from versions older than 13.5.

-Then, in your custom Passenger/NGINX installation, create the following site configuration file:
+In your custom Passenger/NGINX installation, create the following site configuration file:

 ```plaintext
 upstream gitlab-workhorse {